Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 PRE-FUSION HEATING:

-From Newton's law of gravitation, the kinetic energy Ek acquired by a hydrogen atom with mass Mh falling into the sun's gravitational potential well and impacting the sun at radius Rs from the center of the sun is given by:
+From Newton's law of gravitation, the kinetic energy Ek acquired by a hydrogen molecule with mass Mh falling into the sun's gravitational potential well and impacting the sun at radius Rs from the center of the sun is given by:

 Ek = (G Ms Mh) / Rs